Clinical investigations: definition and framework

 The MDR gives the following definition of clinical investigation:

-Systematic investigation involving one or more human subjects, undertaken to assess the safety or performance of a device.
+Systematic investigation involving one or more human subjects, undertaken to assess the safety or performance of a medical device.

 Frames for clinical investigation